Success Initiative (TSI)

 meet both the subject score and

-the combined/composite score for exemption.
+the combined/composite score on the same testing

 may earn partial exemption from TSI testing by meeting